Pothole: Survey of pavements

 At-risk pavement are more often local roads with lower structural standards and more complicating factors, like underground utilities, than major arteries.
 Pavement condition monitoring can lead to timely preventive action.
 Surveys address pavement distresses, which both diminishes the strength of the asphalt layer and admits water into the pavement, and effective drainage of water from within and around the pavement structure.

 Drainage

 Drainage structures, including ditching and storm sewers are essential for removing water from pavements.
 Avoiding other risk factors with good construction includes well-draining base and sub-base soils that avoid frost action and promote drying of the soil structure.
 Adequate crowns promote drainage to the sides.
 Good crack control prevents water penetration into the pavement soil structure.

 Preventive maintenance

 Preventive maintenance adds maintaining pavement structural integrity with thickness and continuity to the mix of preventing water penetration and promoting water migration away from the roadway.

 Utility cut management

 Eaton, et al., advocate a permitting process for utility cuts with specifications that avoid loss of structural continuity of pavements and flaws or failures that allow water penetration.

-Sealing Asphalt Cracks

-According to the US Federal Highway Administration, 70% of unsealed cracks become potholes within 3 years.
-Sealing the cracks through asphalt crack filling can help prevent potholes and further pavement damage.
+Some municipalities require contractors to install utility repair tags to identify responsible parties of the deteriorated patches.